whaatt/Garuda/README.md

 ### Demo

-- No working implementation yet!
-I have a long way to go.
+- I have a private working implementation ready.
+- Ask me if you want to try a demonstration.